Japan's $94 billion reserve to combat pandemic sparks ire as PM Abe's 'pocket money'

 A $94 billion emergency fund that can be tapped without parliamentary oversight has been branded Japanese Prime Minister Shinzo Abe's "pocket money" by opposition lawmakers alarmed at its unprecedented size.

-Abe has said the 10 trillion yen ($94 billion) will allow the government to move swiftly to mitigate the impact of the coronavirus outbreak - a "once in a century crisis" which has devastated the economy.
+Abe has said the 10 trillion yen (74 billion pounds) will allow the government to move swiftly to mitigate the impact of the coronavirus outbreak - a "once in a century crisis" which has devastated the economy.

 "We'll report to parliament how we spend the money as needed and at the appropriate time," Abe told parliament on Friday.